 There are a lot of awesome Advent devotionals and studies and activities available for families.
 Those are awesome!
 However, our family has found success by steering away from the more intense guided devotionals, and leaning into just reading a really great faith based Christmas chapter book together.
 It’s less pressure, and the kids love hearing a bit more of the story every day.

 For each book I tell you why I liked it, what I didn’t like about, of course.
-I also have given the exact chapter length in case you’d like to find something that lines up for a certain time frame over Advent or the Christmas season.
+I also have given the exact number of chapters in case you’d like to find something that lines up for a certain time frame over Advent or the Christmas season.
+For example, if you are looking for something with 25 chapters to get you through December.
 (If I had any specific age-range recommendations, I put that in the “length” section, too.
 In general, all of these could be read to any age child, because we have a bunch of kids all spread out, so we get it.)

 Finally, under “Content Considerations,” I note anything from the book that I would have liked to know ahead of time.
 We have a sensitive listener in our family, so we’re pretty strict about content, but there are always things that might not be right for your family.
 As always, I recommend a good preview before you start reading aloud.
 (Here’s exactly how I preview chapter books, without reading the whole thing.)